 The most common cogongrass detections in Georgia are located within thinned pine stands or along road and utility rights-of-way.
-Approximately 74% of all cogongrass detections have been in thinned pine stands and 18% along right-of-ways.
-An additional eight percent have been unique detections in places such as pastures, pond dams, urban landscapes, flower beds, welcome centers, wildlife food plots, and in coastal sand dunes along.
+Approximately 76% of all cogongrass detections have been in woodland areas, primarily thinned pine stands, and 17% along rights-of-way.
+An additional six percent have been unique detections in places such as pastures, pond dams, urban landscapes, flower beds, welcome centers, wildlife food plots, and in coastal sand dunes.
 These sites are of special interest to specialists tracking the movement and spread of this exotic, invasive species.